 Christmas at Thompson Hall by Anthony Trollope (1882)

 Do you need some humor this Christmas season?
-The Browns are traveling to Thompson Hall for Christmas in Victorian England — which is the picture of an English Christmas with decorations of holly and plum pudding and mince-pie waiting to be eaten.
-To get there, they must go from the South of France to London.
+The Browns are traveling to Thompson Hall for Christmas in Victorian England — which is the picture of an English Christmas with decorations of holly and plum pudding and mince pie waiting to be eaten.
+To get there, they had to go from the south of France to London.
 But they don’t make it in time due to a mishap at the hotel in Paris.
 This humorous book is described as a farcical and comical read that would be enjoyed by fans of P.G.
 Wodehouse.
 This volume also contains some other short Christmas stories by Trollope.
 They are all original stories — none of these are excerpts from his longer works.

 The life and adventures of Santa claus by frank baum